Payment arrangements for Summer and Fall 2019 must be made at the time of registration.

 - See these deadlines.

-- Consider Bucks scholarships and search for other scholarships.
+- Consider other scholarships. and search for

 - Loans are available through the Federal Direct Loan Program.

 - A federal work study or campus based job is a way to earn as you learn.

 - You can estimate your eligibility for aid using the net price calculator.

 - If, based on your FAFSA, you are determined to be eligible for a PHEAA State Grant, you will receive an email to request additional information directly from PHEAA (Pennsylvania Higher Education Assistance Agency).